murraymilton/Database-LINQ-Problem/README.md

 # Database-LINQ-Problem
-Collaboration  using SQL, C# LINQ, Entity Framework, Pair Programming
+Collaboration on devCodeCamp problems using SQL, C# LINQ, and Entity Framework.
+To make LINQ queries in C#/ASP.NET.